-Today I want to share with you a real simple explanation of how a person can go from almost nothing to becoming a millionaire by owning rental properties.
+I want to share with you a really simple explanation of how a person can go from almost nothing to becoming a millionaire by owning rental properties.

 Let’s first get some clarification on how this works.
 We’re talking about buying rental properties, which means you buy a house—or maybe a duplex or an apartment building—and you rent it out.

-But before I walk you through the math behind becoming a millionaire through real estate, I want to get us all on the same page as to the fundamentals about owning rentals.
+But before I walk you through the math behind becoming a millionaire through real estate, I want to get us all on the same page as to the fundamentals of owning rentals.

 The 4 Wealth Generators From Rental Properties